 What Is the “Law of Parties?”

 If you were ever punished along with your sibling for something that they did when you were with them, then you already have a slight understanding of the Texas “law of parties.”
 The law of parties allows for one individual to be held criminally liable for actions committed by others.
-Under <, everyone who participates…
+Everyone who participates in a…

 The Difference Between Criminal and Civil Cases in Texas